CoreyWhite22/Eye-Exercise/README.md

 <img src="Eyes.png" width='300'/>

-Wherever you move your mouse, the eyes will follow you there.
+Move your mouse and the eyes will follow it.